jcalvinlee/centered-div/README.md

   <p align="center">
   <img src="https://onecms-res.cloudinary.com/image/upload/s--BB0aXEcW--/c_fill%2Cg_auto%2Ch_676%2Cw_1200/f_auto%2Cq_auto/v1/tdy-migration/eglabels1_0.jpeg?itok=4t7gRPDE" alt="drawing" width="400"></img>
   </p>

-  Most nutritional data found online are based on generic food items, e.g. bananas, oats, chicken.
-They do not represent the true nutritional value of the off the shelf products that we buy, due to the addition of other ingredients or preservatives.
-As such, the most reliable information would be obtained directly from the label on the product itself.

-  Although similar applications do exist in other locations such as in the US, these apps are not accustomed to residents of Singapore/SEA as the products available in these applications are different.
-This solution aims to cater specifically to Singapore/SEA, by focusing on the off the shelf products available in the region.
+  Although similar applications do exist, they are all lacking in one or more ways.
+This solution aims to integrate all these useful features harmoniously to provide a holistic user experience when users decide which off the shelf food products are most suitable for their dietary needs.

 ### 3. What is your approach to solving it?
 What is novel about the solution?
    #### Our solution